EMBA Managerial Economics – ESA

 Contents

-1. Addiction [lecture handouts]
+1. Addiction [lecture handouts to follow]

-3. Ethics [lecture handouts]
+3. Ethics [lecture handouts to follow]

-4. Humans [lecture handouts]
+4. Humans [lecture handouts to follow]

-5. Governance [lecture handouts]
+5. Governance [lecture handouts to follow]

 Optional background preparation